home grown south africa

 Statement of Line

 The furniture range is designed to support both pupils and teachers while providing settings in and out of the classroom including communal spaces.
-The pieces themselves are designed to be used indoors and outdoors, and are lightweight and stackable so they can be easily moved around and transported to remote locations.
+The pieces can be used indoors and outdoors, and are lightweight and stackable so they can be easily moved around the school and transported to remote locations.